Updated on: October 2, 2025

 In my view, Norton 360 is the best antivirus software for Windows 10 users.
 It not only has perfect malware detection scores, but it also comes with a huge range of excellent extra features such as phishing protection, Wi-Fi protection, a firewall, a VPN, parental controls, a password manager, and heaps more.

 However, all of the antiviruses on this list work with Windows 10, and they are all quality products.
 Depending on your needs, you may find one of the others suits you better.
-For example, Bitdefender is super lightweight so it causes next to no slowdown, TotalAV’s VPN is one of the best around, or if you’re after a free product, Avira Free Security for Windows is my top choice.
+For example, Bitdefender is super lightweight, so it causes next to no slowdown.
+TotalAV’s VPN is one of the best around, or if you’re after a free product, Avira Free Security for Windows is my top choice.

 Can I use a Windows antivirus on Android, iOS, and Mac?

-It depends — some antiviruses and security packages cover multiple operating systems and some don’t.
+It depends — some antiviruses and security packages cover multiple operating systems, and some don’t.
 So if you’re planning on using one of the antiviruses on this list for a different operating system, you should first check to make sure the relevant operating systems are supported.

 My top Windows antivirus, Norton, is also my favorite Android and iOS antivirus, and it ranks among the best Mac antiviruses, so it’s a solid choice as an all-in-one security solution.
 Its 360 Deluxe plan covers up to 5 devices and is compatible with Windows, Android, iOS, and Mac, so you can use it across multiple devices with different operating systems.